FZZT branes and non-singlets of Matrix Quantum Mechanics: Connections with Liouville theory

-Moreover in the next section we will see that upon realising the partition function as a $\tau$ function of the Toda hierarchy, the natural Toda time variables are not ${\tilde{t}}_l = N_f e^{- l \beta m}/l$, but the rescaled $t_l = {\tilde{t}}_l / 2 i \sin (\pi n R) $, see eqn.~\ref{todacouplings}.
-This will allow for a physical interpretation of the Toda time variables as the partition function of non interacting winding modes/vortices.
-We thus interestingly find that couplings/parameters of the partition function~\cite{Kazakov:2000pm} can be interpreted as the partition function of some more microscopic variables.
+In the next subsection we find that upon realising the partition function as a $\tau$ function of the Toda hierarchy, the natural Toda time variables are not ${\tilde{t}}_l = N_f e^{- l \beta m}/l$, but the rescaled $t_l = {\tilde{t}}_l / 2 i \sin (\pi n R) $, see eqn.~\ref{todacouplings}.
+The $\sin (\pi n R)$ in the denominator also appears in the Liouville description of the factorised vortex anti-vortex correlator eqn. \eqref{winding1flavor}.
+This then allows for a physical interpretation of the Toda time variables as the partition function of non interacting winding modes/vortices.
+We thus interestingly find that couplings/parameters of the partition function~\cite{Kazakov:2000pm} can be interpreted as the partition function of some more microscopic variables (wound strings).

 The only parameter thus left to be matched on the two sides is the Chern-Simons level $k$.
-Although we have discussed its relation to spacetime flux sourced by the FZZT branes, the formalism of integrable hierarchies described in Appendix~\ref{hierarchies} indicates that the partition function depends on the complex combination $\mu + i k$ that should be roughly thought of as an inverse complex string coupling $g_{st}^{-1} = \mu + i k$ along the lines of~\cite{Maldacena:2005he}. \\ \\ Let us finally note that it is expected that ``higher spin" generalizations of the 2-d black hole exist~\cite{Mukherji:1991kz}, for which the discrete states~\cite{Polyakov:1991qx,Klebanov:1991qa}, remnants of the higher spin excitations in higher dimensions, are turned on together with the usual 2-d black hole operator.
+Although we have discussed its relation to spacetime flux sourced by the FZZT branes, the formalism of integrable hierarchies described in Appendix~\ref{hierarchies} indicates that the partition function depends on the complex combination $\mu + i k$ that should be roughly thought of as an inverse complex string coupling $g_{st}^{-1} = \mu + i k$ along the lines of~\cite{Maldacena:2005he}. \\ \\ Let us finally note that it is expected that ``higher spin" generalizations of the 2-d black hole exist~\cite{Mukherji:1991kz}.
+In such backgrounds, remnants of the higher spin excitations present higher dimensions are excited together with the usual 2-d black hole operator.
+Such states are also related to the discrete states discussed in~\cite{Polyakov:1991qx,Klebanov:1991qa}.
 In~\cite{Mukherjee:2006zv} it was shown that a more general version of the FZZ correspondence relates these discrete states with the simultaneous perturbation of higher winding modes.
 In our case the fundamental fermions resulted into winding perturbations of arbitrary order and thus keeping all these modes, could mean that the model might be able to capture a higher spin generalisation of the 2-d black hole in a limit where one keeps all of them.